RIAEvangelist/node-phidget-API/docs/InterfaceKit.md

 ##Getting Started

-Initializing [Phidget InterfaceKits](http://www.phidgets.com/products.php?category=0) can be very easy, here is a basic example to help you get started.
+Initializing a [Phidget InterfaceKit](http://www.phidgets.com/products.php?category=0) can be very easy, here is a basic example to help you get started.

     var Phidget = require('phidgetapi').InterfaceKit;